vdsass/fullstack-nanodegree-vm/vagrant/tournament/README.md

         8. Update Match
         9. Quit

-1. Menu item 3, New Tournament, creates additional Tounaments.
+1. Menu item 3, New Tournament, creates additional Tournaments.
 A user types the name and the database creates a Tournament ID.

              TOURNAMENTS